CongducPham/LowCostLoRaGw/gw_full_latest/README-SX12XX.md

 - you can select the frequency band in `radio.makefile` as it was done previously by indicating `-DBAND868` or `-DBAND900` or `-DBAND433`.
 There is no `-DBAND2400` in `radio.makefile` because compiling for SX128X target automatically set `-DBAND2400`.

-- for LoRaWAN mode in 2.4GHz, as there is no LoRaWAN specifications for frequency usage, the uplink and the downlink frequency (as well as data rate) are the same, even if RX2 is targeted.
+- for LoRaWAN mode in 2.4GHz, as there is no LoRaWAN specifications for frequency usage, the uplink and the downlink frequency (as well as data rate) are identical, even if RX2 is targeted.
 By defaut, it is CH_00_2400 = 2403000000Hz.

+- `SX12XX_simple_lora_gateway.cpp` is a very simple receiver for testing purposes.
+You can use `make SX127X_simple_lora_gateway_pi2` to build it for RPI2 using SX127X LoRa chip.
+Other versions (RPI and RPI4, SX126X and SX128X) are also available, similarly to `SX12XX_lora_gateway.cpp`.

+- `SX12XX_simple_lora_transmitter` is a very simple LoRa transmitter for the RPI that can also be used for testing purposes.
+You can use `make SX127X_simple_lora_transmitter_pi2` to build it for RPI2 using SX127X LoRa chip.
+Other versions (RPI and RPI4, SX126X and SX128X) are also available, similarly to `SX12XX_simple_lora_gateway.cpp`.

 Enjoy!
 C. Pham